 - Deciding whether you need donor(s) or not

-- Deciding if you need a surrogacy agency to help you throughout the whole journey or you want to do it independently.
+- Deciding if you need a surrogacy agency to help you throughout the whole journey or if you want to do it independently.

 - If you need an agency, which one would be the best?

 After choosing the type of surrogacy, selecting a donor is the next step for intended couples.
 This decision could be interesting and important at the same time because the egg or sperm donor will be genetically linked to the future baby.
 These links go beyond just appearance.
-They can also have an influence on personality features, potential future health conflicts, etc. In this case, you should not only consider donor’s own genetics but the whole genetics tree running in their families.
+They can also have an influence on personality features, potential future health conflicts, etc. In this case, you should not only consider the donor’s own genetics but the whole genetics tree running in their families.

 Step three: Going through legal requirements